 • IMO numbers are permanent unique identifiers that follow a vessel from construction to scrapping.
 Assigned by the International Maritime Organization, IMO numbers are required for only a subset of industrial fishing vessels.
 IMO number can be transmitted along with MMSI in AIS messages but they are frequently missing.

-These identity markers are often the starting point of any enquiry around vessel identity.
+These identity markers are often the starting point of any inquiry around vessel identity.
 However, due to their characteristics, none of these identifiers should be interpreted as the sole identity source for a vessel.
 Global Fishing Watch does extensive work to analyze and gather all the information available for a given vessel into cohesive sets.

 Note: MMSI is referred to as ssvid in our tables. ssvid stands for “source-specific vessel identity”.
 In this case, the source is AIS, and ssvid = MMSI.

-Function get_vessel_info() allows a user to run a basic query using MMSI, callsign, shipname or IMO number but it also allows for complex searches, using a combination of these to retrieve the vessel of interest more accurately:
+The function get_vessel_info() allows a user to run a basic query using MMSI, callsign, shipname or IMO number but it also allows for complex searches, using a combination of these to retrieve the vessel of interest more accurately:

 Do a simple search using “query” and search_type = “search” (which is the default so it can be omitted from the function call)